 WHAT CAN A LAWYER DO FOR A DUI?

-An attorney will also work to find all possible legal defenses in your case with the hopes of obtaining a complete dismissal of all charges.
+A DUI lawyer will also work to find all possible legal defenses in your case with the hopes of obtaining a complete dismissal of all charges.
 Negotiating an out of court resolution, such as a negotiated plea bargain, may also be the best resolution in your case.
 With the help of an attorney, you can save not just your license, but your precious time and money.

 Sometimes, most importantly, an attorney will make the DUI Case process manageable.
 Dealing with the justice system and the DMV is stressful and time consuming.
-With the help of an experienced DUI Attorney, the process can be less impactful on your life as the case progresses.
+With the help of an experienced DUI lawyer, the process can be less impactful on your life as the case progresses.

 QUESTIONS TO ASK YOUR DUI LAWYER